Tbilisi Auto Museum Review: A Great Mix of Soviet-Era Cars

 That said, and again, I highly recommend visiting as part of a Soviet-Era tour.
 This takes the stress out of finding and getting the place and puts the car collection into context with other Soivet-Era sites in and around Tbilisi.

-Lastly, if you are flying in or out of Tbilisi, visiting the Tbilisi car museum on your way to the airport is an option.
-Expect to spend 45 minutes to an hour visiting this small Tbilisi museum.
+Lastly, if you are flying in or out of Tbilisi, you can visit the Tbilisi car museum on your way to the airport.
+Expect to spend 45 minutes to an hour at this small museum.

 Tbilisi Auto Museum Tickets